IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Introduction

 \section{Introduction}

-Novel view synthesis from multi-view images has been studied for years in computer vision and graphics with many applications in augmented reality and virtual reality.
-Current neural rendering techniques have demonstrated tremendous performance in novel view synthesis, ranging from small objects~\cite{mildenhall2020nerf, martin2021nerf, wang2021neus,liu2020neural} to large outdoor scenes \cite{martin2021nerf, tancik2022block}, but they struggle to perform further editing tasks like realistic scene recoloring, material editing, and relighting, for the scene is required to be decomposed into editable properties.
+Recently neural rendering techniques have gained increasing attention and demonstrated tremendous performance in novel view synthesis, ranging from small objects~\cite{liu2020neural, martin2021nerf, mildenhall2020nerf, wang2021neus} to large outdoor scenes~\cite{martin2021nerf, tancik2022block}, but they struggle to perform further intuitive editing like realistic scene recoloring, relighting, etc, for the scenes are usually represented as neural fields implicitly and required to be decomposed into the editable properties explicitly.

-Several works tried to fulfill this goal by introducing the inverse rendering into neural rendering~\cite{zhang2021physg,zhang2022modeling}, where the scene is decomposed into geometry, reflectance, and illumination.
-However, since inverse rendering is fundamentally ambiguous and highly ill-posed, these works introduce many prior assumptions preventing the modeling of mutual occlusion, inter-reflection, and indirect light propagation of different objects in the scene.
-An accurate 3D surface recovery is also normally required as a prerequisite.
-All these factors limit their application to object-level scenarios.
+Several works have proposed to fulfill this goal by introducing inverse rendering into neural rendering~\cite{zhang2021physg,zhang2021nerfactor,zhang2022modeling}, where the scene is decomposed into geometry, reflectance, and illumination.
+However, since inverse rendering is fundamentally ambiguous and highly ill-posed, these NeRF-based inverse rendering works~\cite{zhang2021physg, zhang2022modeling} introduce many prior assumptions preventing the modeling of mutual occlusion, inter-reflection, and indirect light propagation of different objects in the scene.
+An accurate 3D surface recovery is also required as a prerequisite.
+All these factors limit their applications to object-specific scenarios.